 The Department has a child and adolescent psychiatry division, a forensic psychiatry division, and a clinical neuroscience division.
 In the forensic division, faculty provide inpatient and outpatient services for at the Sacramento County Jail and at Napa State Hospital.
 In addition, board-certified forensic psychiatrists provide consultation services to the court and to legal firms throughout northern California and the United States.
 Faculty in the child and adolescent psychiatry division provide outpatient clinical services in the department’s child psychiatry outpatient clinic and at the MIND Institute, and consultation services at the UC Davis Medical Center and Shriners Hospital.
 Faculty conduct research involving newly diagnosed patients with schizophrenia, and those at high risk for this disorder in the Early Diagnosis and Preventive Treatment (EDAPT) Clinic.
 Specific research studies focus on neurocognition, learning, and memory in patients with schizophrenia.

 The Department has four accredited residency programs: general psychiatry, child and adolescent psychiatry, family medicine/psychiatry, and internal medicine/psychiatry.
-The Department supports fellowships in forensic psychiatry, psychosomatic medicine, and adult and child psychology.
+The Department supports fellowships in forensic psychiatry, psychosomatic medicine, and child psychology.
 The Department has approximately 55 trainees in these residency and fellowship programs.

 In summary, the Department has a major commitment to clinical and basic neuroscience, to education in psychiatry and psychology and to the provision of clinical services in a variety of treatment settings.

 Joe P. Tupin Endowed Chair